-For most of us the busyness and stress of daily life robs us of valuable skills for listening actively.
-U2 captures something of our frenetic lives: “speed dialing with no signal at all” – much activity devoid of true purpose.
+For most of us, the busyness and stress of daily life rob us of valuable skills for listening actively.
+U2 captures something of our frenetic lives: “speed dialing with no signal at all” – much activity devoid of real purpose.

 I’m going to use a case study to introduce you to four qualities of active listening.
 Although it’s a negative model – how not to listen – it may help you identify patterns that have taken root in your life.

 Take a moment to click here and read the scene in Luke 10:38-42.